-The FY 2007 baseline for the water management sustainability goal does not account for potable water conservation measures such as the new primary domestic water system installed prior to 2007.
+The water management sustainability goal does not account for potable water conservation measures such as the new primary domestic water system installed prior to 2007.
 It will be more difficult for SRS to decrease potable water usage in the future because it has already achieved large decreases in the programs that have the biggest impact.
 Potable water use fluctuates from year-to-year based on various factors, such as the number of employees and the amount of potable water used for nonpotable purposes.

-SRS has been using WaterSense[®] products and other water-conserving products, including low-flow toilet flush valves, low-flow urinal flush valves, and low-flow faucets.
+SRS has been using WaterSense® products and other water-conserving products, including low-flow toilet flush valves, low-flow urinal flush valves, and low-flow faucets.
 In recent years, the Site has substituted several hundred less-efficient faucets and flush valves with more-efficient low-flow units as they needed replacing.

-Executive Order No. 13834 requires DOE as an agency to reduce nonpotable water consumption mostly industrial, landscaping, and agricultural (ILA) water-but there are no specific targets.
-DOE has achieved long-term reductions in ILA water due to the biomass facility operating, which consumes significantly less water than the previously used coal-fired power plant.
-For example, in FY 2010 when the coal-fired power plant was operating, SRS consumed more than 2.3 billion gallons of nonpotable or potable water, compared to only 596 million gallons in FY 2020.
+Executive Order No. 13834 requires DOE as an agency to reduce nonpotable water consumption-mostly industrial, landscaping, and agricultural (ILA) water-but there are no specific targets.
+DOE has achieved long-term reductions in ILA water use due to the biomass facility operating, which consumes significantly less water than the previously used coal-fired power plant.
+For example, in FY 2010 when the coal-fired power plant was operating, SRS consumed more than 2.3 billion gallons of nonpotable or potable water, compared to only 620 million gallons in FY 2021.

-As previously indicated, the number of employees onsite affects the amount of potable water used, and, therefore; it is logical to anticipate potable (drinking) water use to decline with the decrease of onsite population due to COVID-19 pandemic-related teleworking in the second half of FY 2020.
-However, potable water use increased 4.5% from FY 2019 to FY 2020.
-The amount of water used is also dependent on facilities such as H Canyon, Tank Farms, Savannah River National Laboratory, and Salt Waste Processing Facility, which have processes that require potable water.
-Site missions and processes continued during the COVID-19 pandemic, which is a likely a factor in the lack of a decrease in potable water use.
+As previously indicated, the number of employees onsite affects the amount of potable water used; therefore, it is logical to anticipate potable (drinking) water use to decline with the decrease of onsite population due to COVID-19 pandemic-related teleworking in FY 2021.
+Potable water use decreased 13.7% from FY 2020 to FY 2021.
+The amount of water used is also dependent on facilities such as H Canyon, F-Tank Farm and H-Tank Farm, Savannah River National Laboratory, and Salt Waste Processing Facility, which have processes that require potable water.